-With asset tags, you’re better able to maintain optimal workloads and consistent preventative maintenance schedules so that you can extend the usable life span of your high-value assets.
+With asset tags, you’re better able to maintain optimal workloads and consistent preventive maintenance schedules so that you can extend the usable life span of your high-value assets.

 Many companies think that only movable assets should be tracked.
 After all, fixed assets are always in the same place, so it seems unnecessary to utilize an asset tag to keep tabs on its location.
 But tracking fixed assets is an equally important component of your overall asset management process, because asset tags allow you to track much more than just the location of your company’s assets.

 There are a wide variety of use cases for asset tags, even among companies in the same industry.
 As asset tags are used across a spectrum of verticals, it’s difficult to estimate the precise number of possible use cases, particularly as enterprises are making use of legacy tools like asset tags in increasingly innovative ways.